310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-Hrmm… Good point.
+Hmm… Good point.
 How ‘bout you make the main part of the outfit more like a sporty ninja attire?
 It could be a jacket or somethin’ instead.
 {% endbubble %}

 {% bubble Shinobu v2 %}